In the beginning, if you wanted to be a digital artist, getting a big bulky drawing tablet was your only choice.

 - Apps and tools you use

-If your work revolves around just making art and you do not have to go back and forth between different niche specific applications than iPad will suit your needs as it has really good drawing apps.
+If your work revolves around just making art and you do not have to go back and forth between different niche-specific applications than the iPad will suit your needs as it has really good drawing apps.

-But if you are an animator or 3D sculptor or modeler than iPads do not have all the pro levels apps which you may need.
-You would be stranded with basic tools.
+But if you are an animator or 3D sculptor or modeler than iPads do not have all the pro levels apps that you may need.

 Future of iPads

 iPads are slowly trying to capture the attention of digital artists and creating different tools and applications to lure them.

 All the major desktop drawing applications are already creating their iPad-supported apps.
 The industry-leading application like photoshop is already being introduced to iPads.

 So it is pretty safe to say that iPad is the future and traditional drawing tablets like Wacom have to really put in a lot of effort moving forward.
 But for now, iPads are nowhere near perfect and not ready to take over Cintiqs.

 Here is what a Reddit user has to say –